High levels of independence and resilience are developed … through the school’s adventure programme.

 The Adventure Programme is aimed at the group and the individual.
 On a group level it involves co-operation, tolerance, team-building, listening and leading.
 For the individual it engenders character, independence of spirit, resourcefulness, determination, resilience, self-reliance and self-discovery.

-We hope it instills in our children a curiosity, a sense of adventure, and a “can do” attitude that permeates through to their approach to other spheres of their young lives, and teaches them valuable lessons about themselves and others that will stand them in good stead for future years.
+We hope it instils in our children a curiosity, a sense of adventure, and a “can do” attitude that permeates through to their approach to other spheres of their young lives, and teaches them valuable lessons about themselves and others that will stand them in good stead for future years.

-Pinewood Adventure takes the children to Somerset in Year 4, a sailing weekend in Chichester in Year 5, an outward bound weekend in Wales in Year 6, a French Chateau visit in Year 7, and two trips in Year 8 (one a combined humanities trip and the other an adventure trip to Wales).
-Year 3 experience a camping-out-night in the school grounds as their first introduction to Pinewood Adventure.
-We also organise a biennial school ski trip, the last one went to Courmayeur in Italy in March 2016.
+Pinewood Adventure takes the children to Somerset in Year 4, a sailing weekend in Chichester in Year 5, a bushcraft weekend in Sussex in Year 6, a French Chateau visit in Year 7, and two trips in Year 8 (one a combined humanities trip and the other an adventure trip to Wales).
+Year 3 experience a day trip to PGL Liddington as their first introduction to Pinewood Adventure.
+We also organise a biennial school ski trip.

 A strong, supportive ethos, together with staff who set an excellent example,ensures that pupils are respected and valued.
 Within this climate they grow in self-belief and self-esteem.